patasmith/MVC-local-auth/README.md

 ## Set Up

-First, clone or fork this project.
+First, clone or fork this project and run `npm install`.

 Add an `.env` file to the root directory using `.env.example` as a guide.
 You will need to add:
 - The port number you'd like to run your server on